 Whatever your care needs and wherever your loved one is on their care journey, please contact us and let’s talk.
 We're here to help.

-Frontotemporal dementia (FTD) is a type of dementia that affects the frontal and temporal lobes of the brain, leading to changes in behaviour and language.
+Frontotemporal dementia (FTD) is a rare form of dementia that primarily affects the frontal and temporal lobes of the brain, which are responsible for regulating personality, emotions, behaviour, speech, and comprehension of language.
+Frontotemporal dementia affects around one in 20 people with a dementia diagnosis.

 .jpg)